HeynSekk/flutter_coding_assignment/README.md

 ## Specs
-Flutter SDK: 3.24.1
+- Flutter SDK: 3.24.1,
-Android SDK: 35
+- Android SDK: 35,
-State management: bloc
+- State management: bloc,
-Route management: go_router
+- Route management: go_router,
-Dependency management: get_it
+- Dependency management: get_it,
-Networking: http
+- Networking: http,
-Architecture: MVVM.
-It has 4 components: View, Cubit/Bloc/Controller/ViewModel, Repository, Service/DataProvider.
+- Architecture: MVVM.
+It has 4 components: View, Cubit/Bloc/Controller/ViewModel, Repository, Service/DataProvider,
-Local storage: hydrated_bloc
+- Local storage: hydrated_bloc,

 ## How to run the project?
 Since it use Firebase auth, you need a Firebase project and connect this project to it.
 Follow these steps to add Firebase https://firebase.google.com/docs/flutter/setup?platform=android .
 Enable email/password Authentication at Firebase console, create a sample account for testing.